-Michael Wang is the manager of the Systems Assessment Section of the Energy Systems Division at Argonne.
-Dr. Wang’s research areas include the evaluation of energy and environmental impacts of advanced vehicle technologies and new transportation fuels, the assessment of market potentials of new vehicle and fuel technologies, and the projection of transportation development in emerging economies such as China.
+Michael Wang is the manager of the Systems Assessment Group, Energy Systems Division at Argonne.
+His research areas include the evaluation of energy and environmental impacts of advanced vehicle technologies and new transportation fuels, the assessment of market potentials of new vehicle and fuel technologies, and the projection of transportation development in emerging economies such as China.

-In addition to his work in the United States, Dr. Wang has collaborated with governmental agencies, automotive companies, energy companies, universities, and research institutions in China, Japan, Brazil, Canada, South Africa, and Europe.
+In addition to his work in the United States, Wang has collaborated with government agencies, automotive companies, energy companies, universities and research institutions in China, Brazil, Canada and Europe.